Attach a cat net without drilling

-Cat lover who rent know this very well: The balcony door needs to remain shut, so the little darling won't fall down.
+Cat lovers who rent know this very well: The balcony door needs to remain shut, so the little darling won't fall off.
 Landlords mostly prohibit the use of cat nets for two reasons:

 1. It may affect the visual appearance of the residential building.